7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![ContentInfo ASN.1 Tree](Images/ContentInfoASNTree.jpg)

-As you can see, `ContentInfo` field is a *SEQUENCE* containing two fields: `contentType` and `content`.
-In here, the `contentType` is an OID which defines the type of the content.
-The value of this field must be `1.3.6.1.4.1.311.2.1.4` which is `SpcIndirectDataContent`.
+As shown, `ContentInfo` field is a *SEQUENCE* that includes two fields: `contentType` and `content`.
+Here, the `contentType` is an OID that specifies the content type.
+The value of this field should be `1.3.6.1.4.1.311.2.1.4`, representing `SpcIndirectDataContent`.

-`Content` field is starts with *[0] EXPLICIT*, so the byte in offset *0x39* is *0xA0* with size of *0x4E* bytes.
+`Content` field starts with `[0] EXPLICIT`, meaning the byte at offset `0x39` is `0xA0`, with a size of `0x4E` bytes.

-Now we know the type of content is `SpcIndirectDataContent`.
-This is a *SEQUENCE* with two fields, `data` and `messageDigest`, with size of *0x4E* which start in offset *0x3B* and ends in offset *0x88*.
+Now that we know the content type is `SpcIndirectDataContent`, we can see it is a *SEQUENCE* with two fields, `data` and `messageDigest`, spanning `0x4E` bytes from offset `0x3B` to offset `0x88`.

-`SpcIndirectDataContent` contains an important field named `messageDigest` which itself contains `digestAlgorithm` and `digest`.
+The `SpcIndirectDataContent` structure contains an important field named `messageDigest`, which itself includes `digestAlgorithm` and `digest`.

 ### digestAlgorithm
-`digestAlgorithm` contains information about the algorithm (and its parameters) used to generate the digest.
+`digestAlgorithm` field provides details about the algorithm (and any associated parameters) used to generate the digest.

 ![ContentInfo DigestAlgorithm File Offset](Images/digestAlgorithmFileOffset.jpg)

-As you can see, it contains the hash algorithm used (`sha256`) and the parameters (`NULL`).
+As shown, it specifies the hash algorithm (`sha256`) and parameters (`NULL`).

-Here the list of most common hash algorithms with their OIDs and encoded DER representation:
+Below is a list of the most common hash algorithms with their corresponding OIDs and encoded DER representations:

 ```
 MD2 		    {0x2A, 0x86, 0x48, 0x86, 0xF7, 0x0D, 0x02, 0x02}			// 1.2.840.113549.2.2